Are government service payment solutions getting more efficient?

 While these features are standard in private-sector transactions, they’re less prevalent in digital government services.

-AI advancements in government technology
+3. Integrating AI in government technology can increase payment efficiency

 Public sector leaders’ views on artificial intelligence have shifted in the past few years.
 In 2023, AI didn’t even make the top 10 strategic priorities for members of the National Association of State CIOs (NASCIO), and it ranked only 6th as a priority technology.